arts practices in health care

 together local, regional and international professionals from arts and health sector, through participative and

-collaborative practices such as dance, fine arts and music, including Yoga, and some other concepts with holistic approach.
+collaborative practices such as dance, fine arts and music, including Yoga, and some other concepts with ecosomatic approach.

-Mental health, BodyIntegrity, Dance Arts, Fine arts, Voice and Gesture, Literature, Prevention, Salutogenesis, WHO, BGF (Betriebliche
+Mental health, BodyIntegrity, Dance Arts, Fine arts, Voice and Gesture, Literature, Prevention, ecosomatic approach, WHO, BGF

 More in depth